imarsman/gotail/README.md

 To see what the Go compiler does with the code type:

   `go build -gcflags '-m -m' ./*.go 2>&1 |less`

-## Notes

-The argument parsing library used here does not deal with arguments such as -1, -2, -, etc. It may be that an argument will need to have a different identifier to work around this.

 -- Ian A. Marsman